-Start from drawing
+Start from Drawing

-Make a strong drawing.
-If you have weak drawing skills, you can make Division marks vertically and horizontally with a pencil on both your photo if you are using one, and your paper.
+Draw your subject onto the paper.
+If helpful, you can make division marks vertically and horizontally with a pencil on both your photo and your paper.
 Use LIGHT markings since you will want to remove these later.
 There is no need to erase your drawing though.

-Prepare for painting
+Prepare for Painting

+I started painting the background first, using a #12 watercolor brush.
+I left the white paper showing wherever I wanted white in my painting.
 I painted the strong colors first.
-I especially like Payne’s Gray because it can be exceptionally dark as well as very light.
-Soft edges with the white paper showing create the mood of fog on the water: Here I used Payne’s Gray, Violet, Prussian blue, and Ultra Marine Blue.
+I especially like Payne’s gray because it can go from exceptionally dark to very light.
+Soft edges with the white paper showing create the mood of fog on the water: Here I used Payne’s gray, violet, Prussian blue, and ultramarine blue.

 Be aware of "soft" and "Hard" edges.
 If you find hard edges in the "wrong" places, gently wet the edges only, to create soft and faded areas.

-Painting in progress
+Painting in Progress

-To brighten the lightest value in the sky, I used Lemon Yellow Light with a good bit of water.
+To brighten the lightest value in the sky, I used lemon yellow light with a good bit of water.

+I now painted the water with cobalt blue, violet, Prussian blue and a small bit of Payne’s gray.
 When the water area is totally dry, paint the reflections including the lines reflections, and the seaweed.

+Hold the painting to the mirror to critique what you have done.
 Finish the odds and ends and make certain all is painted.
 Sign your name.

-This free lesson provided by Mary Churchill
+This free lesson is provided by fellow artist and friend, Mary Churchill